betagouv/aides-jeunes/README.md

 We use the framework [MJML](https://mjml.io/) to design and integrate the templates.
 [Sendinblue](https://fr.sendinblue.com/) is our service to send emails.

-The development server for emails can be easily start with:
+The development server for emails can be easily start with: `npm run tools:serve-mail`
-`node tools/mjml.js` or `npm run serve-mail`

 If you want to verify the email sending, the variable `SEND_IN_BLUE_PRIVATE_KEY=API_SECRET` should be configured in your `.env` file.
 You can create a free account [here](https://app.sendinblue.com/account/register/profile) or request one on the mattermost channel.